irm-codebase/RESTORE/docs/Sets and parameters.md

 RESTORE uses a subset of the cartesian product of Flows and Entities to minimise the size of model variables.
 The model Sets `model.FxE`, `model.FoE` and `model.FiE` are key to this.
 These sets contain the graph nodes and links exclusively, omitting non-existent connections.

-As a brief example, picture a model with 12 Flows, 25 Entities, 30 Years, 2 Days, and 24 Hours.
+As a brief example, imagine a model with 12 Flows, 25 Entities, 30 Years, 2 Days, and 24 Hours.
 Let's assume that `var` uses all sets:

 ```python
 model.var_bad = pyo.Var(model.F, model.E, model.Y, model.D, model.H)
 model.var_good = pyo.Var(model.FxE, model.Y, model.D, model.H)
 ```

-Both variables have the same function, but their sizes differ significantly:
+Both variables serve the same function, but their sizes differ significantly!

 ```
 var_bad : Size=432000, Index=var_bad_index
 var_good : Size=53280, Index=var_good_index
 ```

-For more information, see the following:
+For more information, see the following repository:

 https://github.com/brentertainer/pyomo-tutorials/blob/master/intermediate/05-indexed-sets.ipynb